Steinberg slices and group-valued moment maps: Steinberg slices

 \subsection{Slices and the base affine space}

-We may also take the preimage of $\Sigma$ through only one component of the moment map \eqref{moment}.
+We may also take the preimage of the Steinberg cross-section through only one component of the moment map \eqref{moment}.
 This is the analogue of the one-sided Whittaker reduction of $T^*G$, which gives the twisted cotangent bundle of the base affine space $G/U$.